Translocator protein (TSPO) and PET

 Translocator protein (TSPO) and PET

 Quantification of TSPO using PET

 Binding of currently available TSPO PET ligands is reversible, and 1- or 2-tissue compartmental models and multiple-time graphical analysis for reversible binding have been used to analyse the PET data.
 Small animal studies are usually analysed by SUV or brain tissue-to-cerebellum ratio, for instance in the mice study using [18F]GE-180 (López-Picón et al., 2018; Hellberg et al., 2018).
-In certain animal models of brain diseases, for instance the EAE animal model of MS, the healthy hemisphere can be used as reference region (Airas et al., 2015).
+In certain animal models of brain diseases, for instance the EAE animal model of MS, the healthy hemisphere can be used as reference region (Airas et al., 2015; Vainio et al., 2019).

 In the brain the simplified reference tissue model (SRTM) can be applied, although an ideal reference tissue (containing no TSPO) is not available.
 A clustering method has been introduced to produce a reference curve for brain [11C]-(R)-PK11195 studies (Turkheimer et al., 2007), and the experiences of using this method in Turku have been promising (Tuisku J, personal communication).